Do You Suffer from Itchy Arms and Skin?

 For me, this answer is one of my highlights from the American Academy Of Dermatology’s Annual meeting in New Orleans; when science figures out the cause of some mystery condition that I treat every day, I’m thrilled.

 The Diagnosis for itchy arms is “Brachioradial Pruritus”

-Of course there are many other reasons why arm skin can itch, but usually there’s a rash on the arm skin and possibly on other parts of the body too.
-Common examples include dry skin, a contact allergic reaction like poison oak or wool allergy, psoriasis, etc. But when you have brachioradial pruritus, the intensely itchy skin looks completely normal before you start scratching.
+When you have brachioradial pruritus, the intensely itchy skin looks completely normal before you start scratching.
 My right arm has the itch of brachioradial pruritus so I get to “observe” the condition daily.
-(There are other conditions where it’s possible to have total body itching with no visible rash on the skin, but in brachioradial pruritus the itching is limited mainly to the arms.)
+(There are other conditions where it’s possible to have total body itching with no visible rash on the skin.
+But, in brachioradial pruritus, the itching is mainly limited to the arms.)

 There also seems to be a role for sun damage in brachioradial pruritus.
 It may be that both the nerve impingement and the degenerative changes in the skin that occur from sun damage are both necessary to cause the problem.

 What can you do to lessen your itchy arms if you have brachioradial pruritus?

 Treatment is tricky because the skin is actually normal and the message of “itch” emanates from the nerve near the spine, but there are things we can do to lessen the itch.

 Why is sun protection of your arm skin so important with brachioradial pruritus?